casualGamer-dev/Nuon/doc/HACKING/ReleasingTor.md

    https://gitlab.torproject.org/tpo/core/tor-ci-release

-The `versions.yml` needs to be modified with the Tor versions you want to release.
+The `versions.yml` needs to be modified with the Nuon versions you want to release.
 Once done, git commit and push to trigger the release pipeline.

 The first two stages (Preliminary and Patches) will be run automatically.
 The